-However, as knowledgeable as some respondents are on banned pesticides, in circulation it is unbelievable that more than 45.0 per cent are aware of the banned pesticides but are still having access to them not minding its impact on man and environment.
-The use of broad spectrum insecticides viz.
-DDT, Gamma BHC and Dieldrin during campaign against the tsetse fly in the Southern African Savanna as observed by Divine and Furlong (2007) have had pronounced effects on nontargeted organisms like birds, reptiles, small mammals, fish and insects.
-The circulation of these pesticides though banned from circulation may be attributed to inappropriate government mechanisms to enforce, laws on banned pesticides from circulation.
-Because of weak monitoring programme on the use of pesticides, consumers of the products have little or no fear of being caught by the law.
+However, as knowledgeable as some respondents are on banned pesticides, in circulation it is unbelievable that more than, 45.0 per cent are aware of the banned pesticides but are still having access to them not minding its impact on man and environment.
+The use of broad spectrum insecticides viz: DDT, Gamma BHC and Dieldrin during campaign against the tse-tse fly in the South Africa Savanna as observed by Divine and Furlong (2007) have had pronounced effects on nontargeted organisms like birds, reptiles, small mammals, fish and insects.
+The circulation of these pesticides though banned from circulation may be attributed to inappropriate government mechanisms to enforce laws on banned pesticides from circulation.
+Because of lack of monitoring programme to police the use of pesticides, anyone can use anything with little fear of being caught and punished.
 Therefore, there is no way of checking that government pesticides legislation is being obeyed.
-This is illustrated well by DDT.
+This is illustrated well by the use of DDT.